microsoft/restler-fuzzer/docs/user-guide/Annotations.md

 3. Between two properties in the body.
 For example: "request ```PUT /A/{aId}``` has properties in the body that also need to refer to ```aId```, whose value is unique for each request invocation (via ```restler_custom_payload_uuid4_suffix```)

+4. Between two requests.
+These ordering constraints may be specified as global annotations.

-Annotations are only supported for dependencies of type (1) and (2) above.
+Annotations are only supported for dependencies of type (1), (2) and (4) above.

-## Annotation format

-Annotations are supported either globally (apply to all requests) or locally (apply only to a single request).
-They may be specified inline in the Swagger specification (preferred if generated from the code, to evolve with the API) or outside in a separate file (preferred when modifications to the Swagger/OpenAPI spec are not acceptable, or maintaining a separate file is easier in your specific workflow).

 ## Global annotations